-(30 points) Summarize the important concepts discussed in this lab.
+(35 points) Please summarize the important concepts discussed in this lab.

-- Discuss the different types of phenomena and structures you looked at in the lab - Explain how you can understand what causes a phenomenon to occur by looking at the right kind of data - List the six layers of the Sun (in order).
-What are the temperatures of the core and photosphere. - What causes the Northern (and Southern) Lights, also known as "Aurorae"?
+- Discuss the different types of phenomena and structures you looked at in the lab - Explain how you can understand what causes a phenomenon to occur by looking at the right kind of data - List the six layers of the Sun (in order) and give their temperatures. - What causes the Northern (and Southern) Lights, also known as "Aurorae"?

-Use complete sentences and proofread your summary before turning it in.
+Use complete sentences and, proofread your summary before turning it in.